WilliamAnimate/encore/docs/usage.md

-# The echotune music player usage guide
+# The Encore music player usage guide

 ## Playing a specific file directly

-./echotune file.mp3
+./encore file.mp3

 ## Playing a playlist file

-./echotune playlist-file
+./encore playlist-file

 ## Managing playlists

-echotune does not contain any code to manage or to add to your playlist files.
+Encore does not contain any code to manage or to add to your playlist files.
 That is up to your text editor.

 See [this file](./playlist.md) for more information